JARVIS: An Evidence-Grounded Retrieval System for Interpretable Deceptive Reviews Adjudication

 \section{Introduction}

 Online reviews play a significant role in shaping consumer purchasing decisions and influencing product reputation on e-commerce platforms\cite{tadelis2016reputation}.
-To enhance the influence and reputation of their products, many merchants resort to manipulate online reviews\cite{gossling2018manager, lee2018sentiment}.
-Such manipulative practices create a lose-lose scenario: in the short term, users are deceived into purchasing sub-optimal products, leading to financial and emotional dissatisfaction.
-From a long-term perspective, deceptive reviews erodes the consumer trust, ultimately undermining the platform's ecosystem and viability.
+To enhance the influence and reputation of their products, many merchants resort to manipulating online reviews\cite{gossling2018manager, lee2018sentiment}.
+Such manipulative practices create a terrible scenario: in the short term, users are deceived into purchasing sub-optimal products, leading to financial and emotional dissatisfaction.
+From a long-term perspective, deceptive reviews erode the consumer trust, ultimately undermining the platform's ecosystem and viability.

 Despite years of research dedicated to deceptive review detection, existing methods suffer from two major limitations (Section \ref{sec_2}): they either lack generalization by focusing solely on individual review features, or they fail to provide a clear reasoning chain for their decisions, necessitating heavy reliance on manual re-verification.